 Network Rail’s Planning4Delivery programme aims to improve safety through better technology, digitising several of the processes often responsible for lost time accidents and communication snags on the railway.

 Formerly known as PDSW, the Planning for Delivery (P4D) programme will address key issues affecting frontline workers in the UK’s rail industry.

-The programme will give everyone involved in the planning and delivery of rail infrastructure better information, technology and the confidence to drive safer behaviours on the front line.
+The programme aspires to give everyone involved in the planning and delivery of rail infrastructure better information, technology, and the confidence to drive safer behaviours on the front line.

 Looking for answers?
 Skip to a section:

 - What is P4D (Planning for Delivery)?

 - What does P4D mean for my business?

 - Which rail processes need to be digitised?

 - How do I approach digitisation in rail?